 Once Royal Caribbean announces their new health protocols, expect much more detail on what they are doing onboard to protect guests.

 As for whether a Royal Caribbean cruise is safe enough to sail during the pandemic is something no one can answer for you.
 I believe it is sufficiently safe for my family, but everyone's risk tolerance is different.
 The advent of Covid-19 vaccines certainly gives my family much more confidence in going, and the cruise line is taking steps unparalleled anywhere else on land.
 I know of no other resort, theme park, airline or venue that requires full testing of all customers, vaccinations for its workers, and a slew of other changes.

 Which cruise should you book for summer 2021?

-Where the ship sails from is likely your first starting point.
-There are two choices that visit the Caribbean: Adventure and Vision of the Seas.
-Anthem is only open to Brits, Odyssey is only bookable by Israelis, and Quantum of the Seas is only open to residents of Singapore.
-That leaves Jewel of the Seas to the eastern Mediterranean as an option for anyone.
+Where a ship sails from is likely your first starting factor to consider.
+Two ships are restricted to residents of their home country: Anthem of the Seas is only open to Brits, and Quantum of the Seas is only open to residents of Singapore.
+The rest of the ships can be booked by anyone that can get to them.

 There is not a right or wrong ship to choose, but you should be aware of what each offers (and doesn't offer), and then make the right decision for you.